wvangansbeke/Revisiting-Contrastive-SSL/README.md

 ### Segment Retrieval
 <p align="left">
     <img src="images/retrievals.jpg"  width="650"/>

-In order to obtain the results from the paper, run the publicly available [code](https://github.com/wvangansbeke/Unsupervised-Semantic-Segmentation) with our weights as initialization of the model.
+In order to obtain the results from the paper, run the publicly available [code](https://github.com/wvangansbeke/Unsupervised-Semantic-Segmentation) with our weights as the initialization of the model.
 You only need to adapt the amount of clusters, e.g. 5.

 ### Video Instance Segmentation
 <p align="left">
     <img src="images/davis.jpg"  width="650"/>

-In order to obtain the results from the paper, run the publicly available [code](https://github.com/ajabri/videowalk) from Jabri et al. with our weights as initialization of the model.
+In order to obtain the results from the paper, run the publicly available [code](https://github.com/ajabri/videowalk) from Jabri et al. with our weights as the initialization of the model.

 ## Model Zoo
 Several pretrained models can be downloaded here.
 For a fair comparison, which takes the training duration into account, we refer to Figure 5 in the paper.
 More results can be found in Table 4 and Table 9.